 Just the right baked egg dish for Sunday brunch or a light lunch.
 Layers of sliced ham, ripe tomatoes and creamy avocados topped with eggs and baked, served piping hot from the oven.
-Try this simple fresh Baked Eggs and Avocado with ham.
+Try this simple fresh Baked Avocado and Egg breakfast.
 Hearty and Memorable.

 As you know, Sunday mornings around our house are reserved for a big hearty breakfast, which 99.99999% of the time involves a sunny-side up egg.
 Example?
 Swiss Chard with Fried Eggs.
 Don’t turn your nose up at eggs and greens, it’s incredibly wonderful.
 And oh-so low-carb healthy.

-Purchase a ham steak and carved out two portions.
+Step 2: Carve out two portions from a ham steak.
 Brown them on both sides and place into two oven proof dishes.
 If you’re using left-over baked ham, you don’t need to brown the ham.

 I actually splurged and purchased a Niman Ranch Ham steak for this recipe.
 I found the brand at Whole Foods.
 The results?
 The Niman Ranch ham was absolutely wonderful.
 Along with its $10 price tag for one steak came a velvety tender and mildly flavored piece of ham.